vk-cs/docs-public/docs/en/base/cloud-desktops/service-management/desktops-pool/manage/manage.md

 <info>

-Available for desktops, where VM is in an emergency state.
+Available for desktops, all VMs of which are in an emergency state.

 </info>

-This is a group operation: if necessary, you can reboot multiple pool desktops by selecting them using checkboxes.
+This is a group operation: if necessary, you can manage multiple pool desktops by selecting them using checkboxes.

-1. Go to your VK Cloud [personal account](https://msk.cloud.vk.com/app/en).
+1. Go to VK Cloud [personal account](https://msk.cloud.vk.com/app/en).
 1. Go to **Cloud Desktop** → **Desktop pools**.
-1. In the list of pools, click on the name of the desired pool.
+1. In the list of pools, click the name of the desired pool.
 1. Go to the **Desktops** tab.
 1. Check the box for the desired desktop.
-1. Click **More** and select the **Restart** option.
+1. Click **More** and select the option **Restart**.
 1. Confirm the action.

-### Terminating a session
+### Logging out of a session

 It is used to force the termination of the user's session.